sonngdev/slides-typescript-centro/slides.md

 ```

 ---

-## Some common mistakes with TypeScript usage
+layout: cover
+background: /assets/bg-horizontal-3.jpg
 ---

+<div class="m-0">Section 3</div>

+# Some common mistakes with TypeScript usage

+---

-### Type assertions where type annotations should be used instead
+## Type assertions where type annotations should be used instead

+Type annotations can be much safer and more helpful.

 ````md magic-move
 ```ts